 Wanting to “be an influencer” is one thing, but what will you do with your platform when you get it?
 Plenty of people have wasted their 15-minutes of fame because their goals didn’t extend beyond fame for fame’s sake.

-Choosing a monetization model early (like getting paid sponsored posts, advertisers on your website, paying subscribers on a Patreon, etc) and orienting towards that goal will help ensure that you’re able to hit micro-goals on the way towards making a full-time income becoming a travel influencer.
+Choosing a monetization model early (like getting paid sponsored posts, advertisers on your website, paying subscribers on a Patreon, etc) and orienting towards that goal is important.
+It will help ensure that you’re able to hit micro-goals on the way towards making a full-time income becoming a travel influencer.

 If you are ready to take the leap to start a Patreon, consider joining using this referral link, which gives me a small bonus if your first month goes well and helps to keep this guide online.